 Care needs assessment

-The first step to getting social care, whether you may need some home adaptations, home care or a care home place, is to get a care needs assessment from your local authority.
+The first step to getting social care, whether you may need some home adaptations, home care or a care home place, is to get a care needs assessment from your local health trust.

 How do I get a care need assessment?

-Get in touch with your local council to ask for one.
+Get in touch with your local health trust to ask for one.
 You need to contact the adult social services department.

 Explain you need some help at home and ask for a care assessment (also known as a needs assessment).

-Your local authority's social services department will carry out a free assessment of your care needs
+Your local health trust's social services department will carry out a free assessment of your care needs

 Am I eligible for a care needs assessment?